iansf/pstar/README.md

 #### `pstar.pdict.qj(self, *a, **kw)`

 Call the `qj` logging function with `self` as the value to be logged.
 All other arguments are passed through to `qj`.

+`qj` is a debug logging function.
+Calling `pdict.qj()` is often the fastest way to begin debugging an issue.

 See [qj](https://github.com/iansf/qj) for detailed information on using `qj`.